-Kill 'em All: Fist of the North Star is a long-running manga with a massive and diverse cast of characters... but if they aren't named Kenshiro, Lin, or Bat, don't expect them to stick around for long.
+Kill 'em All: The manga was a long-running series with a massive and diverse cast of characters... but if they aren't named Kenshiro, Lin, or Bat, don't expect them to stick around for long.
 Story arcs where everyone but our protagonist ends up dead in a heap are extremely common.

 Killer Yoyo: Mamiya uses two of them, and looking damn fine while doing so.

-Lends itself to unintentional Narm Charm at times.
-For instance, when Kenshiro confronts Amiba after the later epically fails at copying Hokuto Shinken, he is supposed to step up right into Amiba's face.
+In one instance, Kenshiro confronts Amiba after the latter fails at copying Hokuto Shinken, he is supposed to step up right into Amiba's face.
 However, the animation for this scene is simply a still frame of Kenshiro leaning forward being slid up next to a terrified Amiba, and it comes off as even more inappropriately humorous (possibly because the immediately preceding scene was already fairly Bloody Hilarious).

 Linear Warriors, Quadratic Wizards: Inverted with Hokuto Ryuuken, which uses magical incantations heavily in its fighting style but is explicitly stated to be inferior to Hokuto Shinken, which focuses on physical attack and pressure-point techniques.